dog5pk/C3---A-Client-Based-Cryptographic-Cloak/README.md

 - Prints a 6-line summary on stdout
 - No binaries start yet; this is a safe placeholder while M6 is implemented

+## Results (Example)

+Run the full demo with a specific preset and duration:

 ## What’s Here
 - **Demo harness**: `demo.sh`, `run_local.sh`, `stop_local.sh`, `start_chain.sh`, `stop_chain.sh`
 - **Runtime**: `logs/`, `pids/`, `artifacts/` (git-ignored)